-The District is authorized, at its discretion, to may establish a Concussion Management Team (CMT) which may be composed of the certified aAthletic dDirector and/or Director of Physical Education, a school nurse, the school physician/District's Medical Director, a coach of an interscholastic team and/or physical education teacher, a certified athletic trainer, or such and other appropriate personnel as designated by the District.
-If established, Tthe CMT will oversee and implement the District's concussion policy, including the requirement that all school coaches, physical education teachers, school nurses, and certified athletic trainers who work with and/or provide instruction to pupils students engaged in school-sponsored athletic activities complete training relating to MTBIs.
-Furthermore, every CMT may establish and implement a program which provides information on MTBIs to parents and persons in parental relation (parents)-throughout each school year.
+The District may establish a Concussion Management Team (CMT) which may be composed of the Athletic Director and/or Director of Physical Education, a school nurse, the school physician, a coach of an interscholastic team and/or physical education teacher, a certified athletic trainer, and other appropriate personnel as designated by the District.
+If established, the CMT will oversee and implement the District's concussion policy, including the requirement that all school coaches, physical education teachers, school nurses, and certified athletic trainers who work with and/or provide instruction to students engaged in school-sponsored athletic activities complete training relating to MTBIs.
+Furthermore, every CMT may establish and implement a program which provides information on MTBIs to parents and persons in parental relation throughout each school year.